Trenton Domestic Violence and Restraining Order Lawyers

 In case you have been falsely accused of domestic violence, we can help you and your family protect your rights.
 Our experience in domestic violence issues is deployed for your benefit.
 Contact Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today.

-If you or a member of your family have experienced domestic violence or have been accused of domestic violence, it is important to get help from a trustworthy and experienced lawyer.
+If you or a member of your family have experienced domestic violence or has been accused of domestic violence, it is important to get help from a trustworthy and experienced lawyer.
 The Kalavruzos, Mumola, Hartman, Lento & Duff, LLC legal team is here to help you understand your rights, options, and resources.
 We serve Mercer County, Burlington County, Somerset County, Middlesex County, and the rest of New Jersey.
-Contact the qualified Trenton domestic violence lawyers at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today for a free and confidential consultation.
+Contact the qualified Trenton domestic violence lawyers at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today for a confidential consultation.

 Frequently Asked Questions about Domestic Violence & Restraining Orders in New Jersey

 We do.
 The Kalavruzos, Mumola, Hartman, Lento & Duff, LLC legal team has experience in domestic violence issues in New Jersey.
 We are here for you and your family and will protect your livelihood and your rights.
-If you are experiencing any amount of domestic violence or have a question about domestic violence, and live in Mercer County, Burlington County, Somerset County, Middlesex County, or throughout New Jersey, contact us for a free and confidential discussion.
+If you are experiencing any amount of domestic violence or have a question about domestic violence, and live in Mercer County, Burlington County, Somerset County, Middlesex County, or throughout New Jersey, contact us for a confidential discussion.

 If you are in danger, call 911 immediately.
 You are not alone – there are resources and people to help you.
 You can also call the New Jersey Domestic Violence Hotline at 1-800-572-SAFE.
 They have the resources and connections to provide assistance on many different levels.
 The police are also available 24/7.

 You should also document the abuse immediately.
 Take photos of any injuries or damage to your property.
 Our legal team is trustworthy and experienced in domestic violence disputes, and is here to help you navigate this process.
-Contact Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today for a free and confidential consultation – we are here to help you.
+Contact Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today for a confidential consultation – we are here to help you.

 In New Jersey, judges have the discretion to impose multiple levels of restrictions with a restraining order.
 You may initially receive a temporary restraining order that becomes effective immediately.
 Following that, the judge can then finalize that order upon a hearing.
 With a restraining order, a judge has the authority to: